 WELL states that, since it is difficult to test all potential pollutants in a space, carbon dioxide is used as a substitute for other indoor pollutants.
 Particularly stale air will fill with carbon dioxide, especially in high-occupancy spaces, and carbon dioxide itself can reduce productivity and cause drowsiness.

 WELL features like Enhanced Ventilation (A06) require CO2 levels below 900ppm.
-Nanoenvi IAQ CO2 monitoring can contribute to the design of an effective indoor ventilation strategy.

 Humidity